Dyson vacuums and air purifiers are up to $200 off at this Memorial Day sale

-Sure, it might be mid-May, but it's still technically spring — and if you haven't dug into that spring cleaning yet, there's never been a more motivating reason to start: Dyson's Memorial Day sale is on, and with deals currently that are live through almost the end of the month, it's rare opportunity to feel almost completely justified dropping some cash on one of Dyson's high-tech vacuums or purifying fans.
+Sure, it's mid-May, but it's still technically spring — and if you haven't dug into that spring cleaning yet, there's never been a more motivating reason to start: Dyson's Memorial Day sale is on, and with deals currently that are live through almost the end of the month, it's a rare opportunity to feel almost completely justified in dropping some cash on one of Dyson's high-tech vacuums or purifying fans.
 In some cases, you can save up to $200 on a purchase, courtesy of these incredible deals.

 Dyson vacuums are pricey, but they're worth the investment.
 They're built to last, and they work wonders, even when it comes to hard-to-pick-up dirt like pet hair.
 With models like the Dyson Cinetic Big Ball Animal Allergy vacuum on sale, as well as apartment-friendly, easily maneuverable models like the Dyson V8 Absolute, there's a vacuum ready to get your floors summer-ready in a second.
 Read on for our favorite picks from the sale, below.